BioSTEAMDevelopmentGroup/thermosteam/docs/paper/paper.md

 accepting any changes to the software via continuous integration on Github.
 Additionally, the online documentation includes a full tutorial that concludes with the creation of a property package.
-Thermosteam’s powerful features and extensive documentation encourage its users to become a part of its community-driven platform and help it become more industrially and academically relevant.
+Thermosteam’s powerful features and extensive documentation encourage users to become a part of its community-driven platform and help it become more industrially and academically relevant.